-The Best Cat Exercise Wheels – 7 Great Options
+The Best Cat Wheel For Exercise – 7 Top Options for Cats and Kitties Who Love Wheels

-It was interesting to learn that her boy cats loved it and would play on the wheel happily, even without a toy or treat incentive, while her female preferred to sit and watch.
+It was interesting to learn that her boy cats loved it and would happily play on the cat wheel indoors, even without a toy, cat food, or treat incentive, while her female cat preferred to sit and watch.
 She had the One Fast Cat exercise wheel and was very positive, which made me want to share some of the best cat exercise wheels you can buy.

 Why Buy a Running Wheel?

-A running wheel might seem like a strange toy for a cat – they tend to be the sort of thing you only see in a hamster cage.
-And because cats have such differing personalities, they aren’t suitable for every cat.
+A running wheel might seem like a strange toy for a cat – they tend to be what you only see in a hamster cage.
+And because cats have such differing personalities and come from different cat breeds, they aren’t suitable for every cat.
 You know your cat better than anyone, and a good cat exercise wheel won’t come cheap, so it isn’t something every cat owner should buy.

-However, some cats are energetic and will be even beyond their kitten years.
+However, some cats are energetic and will be beyond their kitten years.
 Cats full of energy but don’t have a way to burn it off will become frustrated or bored, and nobody wants a bored kitty.
-So an exercise wheel can be a valuable addition to their range of toys.
+So, a cat exercise wheel can be a valuable addition to their range of toys and a great feature exercise.

 They do work in the same way as a hamster wheel.
-However, it would be best if you encouraged your cat to get used to it first.
-Using a cat toy to chase up the wheel will get them used to the movement, so they can see if they enjoy it.
+However, it would be best to encourage your cat to get used to it first.
+Using a cat toy to chase up the wheel track will get them used to the movement, so they can see if they enjoy it.
 Before long, you probably won’t need the extra stimulus – energetic cats will love to dash on their wheel and use up some of that stored energy.

-You could always build one if you don’t want to buy a cat exercise wheel.
+You could always search for detailed instructions and build one if you don’t want to buy a cat exercise wheel.
 However, you’ll need to be pretty handy to do so – they’re not the easiest items to put together if you aren’t good with tools.

-You’ll also need to think carefully about the materials you use.
-For example, wood is usually strong enough, but you must work out how to bend the wood to make a wheel.
+You’ll also need to think carefully about your materials and their price.
+For example, wood is usually strong enough, but you must work out how to bend the wood to make a cat wheel.
 Plastics can work but are harder to cut to shape.

 I’ve kept these steps basic because it’s an extensive project to make your cat wheel, and it’s not for everyone.